Limestone Bancorp (NASDAQ:LMST) Stock Rating Lowered by Zacks Investment Research

-Zacks Investment Research cut shares of Limestone Bancorp (NASDAQ:LMST) from a buy rating to a hold rating in a research report sent to investors on Thursday morning, Zacks.com reports.
+Limestone Bancorp (NASDAQ:LMST) was downgraded by Zacks Investment Research from a “hold” rating to a “strong sell” rating in a research report issued to clients and investors on Wednesday, Zacks.com reports.

 According to Zacks, “Limestone Bancorp, Inc. provides banking services.
 It offers checking and saving accounts, lines of credit, credit and debit cards, online banking, agricultural lending and treasury management services.
 Limestone Bancorp Inc., formerly known as Porter Bancorp Inc., is based in Louisville, Kentucky. “

-Other research analysts have also issued research reports about the company.
-ValuEngine raised Limestone Bancorp from a sell rating to a hold rating in a research report on Tuesday, October 15th.
-Raymond James initiated coverage on Limestone Bancorp in a research report on Thursday, August 15th.
-They set an outperform rating and a $18.00 price target on the stock.
-Finally, Janney Montgomery Scott lowered Limestone Bancorp from a buy rating to a neutral rating in a research report on Wednesday, August 21st.
-Three equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
-Limestone Bancorp has a consensus rating of Hold and a consensus price target of $17.50.
+A number of other research analysts have also weighed in on the company.
+ValuEngine raised Limestone Bancorp from a “sell” rating to a “hold” rating in a report on Tuesday, October 15th.
+Raymond James started coverage on Limestone Bancorp in a report on Thursday, August 15th.
+They set an “outperform” rating and a $18.00 target price for the company.
+Finally, Janney Montgomery Scott lowered Limestone Bancorp from a “buy” rating to a “neutral” rating in a report on Wednesday, August 21st.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and two have given a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Hold” and an average price target of $17.50.

-Limestone Bancorp (NASDAQ:LMST) last released its quarterly earnings results on Wednesday, October 23rd.
-The company reported $0.31 EPS for the quarter, missing the consensus estimate of $0.33 by ($0.02).
-The firm had revenue of $10.26 million for the quarter, compared to analyst estimates of $10.56 million.
+Limestone Bancorp (NASDAQ:LMST) last announced its quarterly earnings data on Wednesday, October 23rd.
+The company reported $0.31 earnings per share for the quarter, missing the consensus estimate of $0.33 by ($0.02).
 Limestone Bancorp had a return on equity of 11.23% and a net margin of 20.45%.
-On average, sell-side analysts forecast that Limestone Bancorp will post 1.34 earnings per share for the current fiscal year.
+The firm had revenue of $10.26 million during the quarter, compared to analysts’ expectations of $10.56 million.
+As a group, research analysts predict that Limestone Bancorp will post 1.34 earnings per share for the current fiscal year.

-In other news, major shareholder Jack Chester Jr. Porter sold 1,700 shares of the business’s stock in a transaction that occurred on Friday, September 27th.
-The stock was sold at an average price of $15.50, for a total value of $26,350.00.
-Also, major shareholder Jennifer Elizabeth Porter sold 28,300 shares of the business’s stock in a transaction that occurred on Wednesday, October 2nd.
+In other Limestone Bancorp news, major shareholder Jack Chester Jr. Porter sold 1,700 shares of Limestone Bancorp stock in a transaction dated Friday, September 27th.
+The stock was sold at an average price of $15.50, for a total transaction of $26,350.00.
+Also, major shareholder Jennifer Elizabeth Porter sold 28,300 shares of Limestone Bancorp stock in a transaction dated Wednesday, October 2nd.
 The shares were sold at an average price of $15.42, for a total value of $436,386.00.
-In the last ninety days, insiders have sold 32,750 shares of company stock worth $504,396.
-17.00% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 32,750 shares of company stock valued at $504,396 in the last ninety days.
+Insiders own 17.00% of the company’s stock.

-Large investors have recently added to or reduced their stakes in the company.
-Acadian Asset Management LLC increased its holdings in shares of Limestone Bancorp by 97.0% in the second quarter.
-Acadian Asset Management LLC now owns 6,235 shares of the company’s stock valued at $95,000 after purchasing an additional 3,070 shares during the period.
-BlackRock Inc. increased its holdings in shares of Limestone Bancorp by 14.3% in the second quarter.
-BlackRock Inc. now owns 13,325 shares of the company’s stock valued at $203,000 after purchasing an additional 1,665 shares during the period.
-Susquehanna International Group LLP increased its holdings in shares of Limestone Bancorp by 31.1% in the second quarter.
-Susquehanna International Group LLP now owns 20,905 shares of the company’s stock valued at $319,000 after purchasing an additional 4,965 shares during the period.
-Context BH Capital Management LP increased its holdings in shares of Limestone Bancorp by 51.2% in the second quarter.
-Context BH Capital Management LP now owns 22,959 shares of the company’s stock valued at $350,000 after purchasing an additional 7,774 shares during the period.
-Finally, Vanguard Group Inc. increased its holdings in shares of Limestone Bancorp by 6.6% in the second quarter.
-Vanguard Group Inc. now owns 77,016 shares of the company’s stock valued at $1,175,000 after purchasing an additional 4,756 shares during the period.
-28.55% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+Acadian Asset Management LLC boosted its position in shares of Limestone Bancorp by 97.0% during the 2nd quarter.
+Acadian Asset Management LLC now owns 6,235 shares of the company’s stock valued at $95,000 after acquiring an additional 3,070 shares during the last quarter.
+BlackRock Inc. boosted its position in shares of Limestone Bancorp by 14.3% during the 2nd quarter.
+BlackRock Inc. now owns 13,325 shares of the company’s stock valued at $203,000 after acquiring an additional 1,665 shares during the last quarter.
+Susquehanna International Group LLP boosted its position in shares of Limestone Bancorp by 31.1% during the 2nd quarter.
+Susquehanna International Group LLP now owns 20,905 shares of the company’s stock valued at $319,000 after acquiring an additional 4,965 shares during the last quarter.
+Context BH Capital Management LP boosted its position in shares of Limestone Bancorp by 51.2% during the 2nd quarter.
+Context BH Capital Management LP now owns 22,959 shares of the company’s stock valued at $350,000 after acquiring an additional 7,774 shares during the last quarter.
+Finally, Vanguard Group Inc. boosted its position in shares of Limestone Bancorp by 6.6% during the 2nd quarter.
+Vanguard Group Inc. now owns 77,016 shares of the company’s stock valued at $1,175,000 after acquiring an additional 4,756 shares during the last quarter.
+Hedge funds and other institutional investors own 28.55% of the company’s stock.

 Limestone Bancorp, Inc operates as the bank holding company for Limestone Bank, Inc that provides a range of commercial and personal banking products and services.
 The company offers deposit products, including checking, savings, and term certificate accounts, as well as money market accounts and fixed rate certificates.